hongkailiu/dptp-doc/build_cop.md

 Thanks to Trevor and Chance: [slack-thread](https://coreos.slack.com/archives/CEKNRGF25/p1559162180085200?thread_ts=1559160551.073700&cid=CEKNRGF25).

 * prow:
     * build-log is missing?
+Still not clear to me after reading [bz1709420](https://bugzilla.redhat.com/show_bug.cgi?id=1709420)

         `Unable to retrieve container logs for docker://8bbd3de524981278248673ab98a41a43d364fa24e6a9f418ceeccce6dab15413`
 * `search svc`:
-    * context? build-log vs junit?
+    * context? the context in returned answer. build-log vs junit? which artifact to search.
-    * `search-next` vs `search`: the former has more content/storage?
+    * `search-next` vs `search`: the former has more content/storage? [next](https://github.com/wking/ci-search/tree/next) is under review.
     * which line should be used as keyword for search?
-Eg, in [this build log](https://prow.svc.ci.openshift.org/log?job=rehearse-3842-pull-ci-openshift-builder-master-e2e-aws&id=30)
+Eg, in [this build log](https://prow.svc.ci.openshift.org/log?job=rehearse-3842-pull-ci-openshift-builder-master-e2e-aws&id=30). _try to find something specific, but not overly specific_ ^_^

             level=error msg="Error: Invalid index"